-- Developer demonstrates that they addressed the feedback provided. - Use Feedback on the measure: Describe any concerns with the feedback received or how it was adjudicated by the measure developer: None Have those being measured been given performance results or data, as well as assistance with interpreting the measure results and data?
-Yes.
-Have those being measured or other users been given an opportunity to provide feedback on the measure performance or implementation?
-Yes.
-Has this feedback has been considered when changes are incorporated into the measure?
-Yes. - after all these years of using the measure, I was disappointed not to see more data showing the correlation of this measure to quality, yet the assumption that less is always better. - No concerns with feedback.
+- Developer demonstrates that they addressed the feedback provided. - No concerns on the feedback from the measured entities (accountable care organizations) received by the measure developer and how the feedback is acted upon to improve the measure. - after all these years of using the measure, I was disappointed not to see more data showing the correlation of this measure to quality, yet the assumption that less is always better. - No concerns with feedback.
 The developer provides reports and resources on the measure.
-The public website also has a Q&A function. - No comment - Yes - No concerns
+The public website also has a Q&A function. - Yes - No concerns